 To do so, a monogram was created whose form mutates while still maintaining its rigidness and rules, which only something modular can have.

-in their designs while managing to keep it bespoke for each client, therefore the brand had to have the same level of quality.”
+“While the idea of a home constructed in a factory may seem strange, MODH provides the utmost quality in their designs while managing to keep it bespoke for each client, therefore the brand had to have the same level of quality.”

-Although Temper Tantrum was not involved in the card-printing process, we did ask Rui if he had any suggestions or ideas about it and he shared gladly.
+Although Temper Tantrum was not involved in the card-printing process, we did ask Rui if he had any suggestions or ideas about it and he shared gladly,